Scholar Handbook

 Parking

 Students parking on campus must obtain permits or pay parking garage or meter fees.
 There may be limited free parking spaces in the Taylor Avenue Building parking lot after 4 p.m.
 Students can park in Clayton Garage after 2 p.m. without charge.
-Students may also purchase a debit card for the Clayton Garage to receive a discounted daily rate of $7/day.
-To register for and pre-load a WUSM debit card, please visit the Clayton Garage attendant’s booth (open 8 am – 6 pm weekdays) on foot at the pedestrian door.
-Present a valid WUSM ID Badge at the time of registration.
-At registration, you must load at least $14 onto the card.
-More information can be found at the Operations & Facilities Management Department website.
+Students may also purchase a debit card for the Clayton Garage to receive a discounted daily rate.
+For more information, visit the Operations & Facilities Management Department website.
 Free street parking may be available off the School of Medicine campus in and around the Central West End.
 Common safety precautions are recommended in all parking areas.

 Registration